7 Goals to Accomplish When You Retire

 Become the “Family Glue”

-It might sound strange, but every family has one or two people that are the “glue” holding the family together.
+It might sound strange, but every family has one or two people who are the “glue” holding the family together.
 Many of us think back to family dinners, reunions, or vacations.
-Many families feel more and more distant even though we’re more connected than ever before.
+Many families feel more and more distant, even though we’re more connected than ever before.

-All it takes is some time, money, and effort put into planning and you could bring some of these old traditions back to life.
-Now that you have a little more time on your hands, you can rekindle one-on-one relationships with family members that you don’t get to see as often anymore.
+With some time, money, and effort invested in planning, you can bring some of these old traditions back to life.
+Now that you have a little more time on your hands, you can rekindle one-on-one relationships with family members you don’t get to see as often anymore.

 No matter what, you’ll never regret trying to create more memories with the people you care about.
 Even if you don’t want to be the one organizing everything, maybe you can inspire someone else to take on that task.